Marlin for Addison

 - Executive Session (December 14, 2021)

-- Parks: I'm a huge fan of our parks and am a big advocate of maintaining our parks to a high standard.
-Whenever we add green space or re-develop park space I will advocate focusing on realizing a premium park.
+- Parks: I'm a huge fan of our parks and am a big advocate of maintaining them at a high standard.
+Whenever we add green space or re-develop park space I'll advocate focusing on realizing a premium park.
 We only have 15 parks at present so anytime we re-develop or have a large maintenance project it's important to me that we capitalize on the long-term opportunity to make each one very special.
 In the future City Council will be making decisions regarding Les Lacs Pond when the current pond retainer edge fails.
 We have a great opportunity before us to upgrade this stormwater system that also serves as scenic park space.
 If we do so at a premium level, this will be impactful to the surrounding neighborhoods and the Town as a whole.